 The surname Bolde was first found in Lancashire.
 One branch of the family later held estates at Barkisland in the West Riding of Yorkshire.

 "Barkisland Hall, the ancient seat of the Gledhill family, is a stately mansion in the old English style of domestic architecture, and has long been the property of the Bolds of Bold Hall, Lancashire."
 Bould is a hamlet in Idbury civil parish, Oxfordshire.

 Moving over to Whiston, again in Lancashire, the "Bolds held the manor in Henry VIII.'s reign, from which time its descent is not distinctly traced. "

-Important Dates for the Bolde family
+Early History of the Bolde family

 This web page shows only a small excerpt of our Bolde research.
 Another 133 words (10 lines of text) covering the years 1150, 1613, 1679, 1751, 1736, 1750, 1754, 1455, 1443, 1602, 1604, 1677, 1660, 1677, 1627, 1683, 1645, 1679, 1751, 1679, 1694, 1698, 1649, 1737, 1662 and 1684 are included under the topic Early Bolde History in all our PDF Extended History products and printed products wherever possible.